Sponsored Students

 • Outline of the educational costs that the sponsor will cover

-• Terms of the sponsorship
+• Outline the terms of the sponsorship

 • Valid name, address, phone number, and email address of sponsor